appcoreopc/Azure300/README.md

 Storage account  types

-- Gpv2
+- Gpv2 - latest and greatest. alsmo more expensive.

-- Gpv1
+- Gpv1 - cheaper but not latest

-- blob storaege accounts
+- blob storaege accounts - get a flavour of gpv2 but only for blob.